 Breakfast, Lunch and Dinner

 We follow along the same trail we took on our ascent journey.
 We travel via the dense forests and reach Bamboo, Sinuwa and Chhomrong for Lunch.
 From Chhomrong, we descend along a rural footpath towards Jhinu.
 After 1 hours of descent, we reach Jhinu, which is popular for its Natural hot spring.
-You may unwind and relax in the natural hot spring, as we will be staying at Jhinu for the night.
+You may unwind and relax in the natural hot spring, as we will be staying at Jhinu for the night at Tibet Guest House or similar a private room with attached bathroom, hot shower, wifi, battery charge etc.

 Jhinu - Samrung - Motkyu - Kilu – Birethanti - Pokhara or Kathmandu